 B.A. in Economics

-How to Talk When a Machine is Listening: Corporate Disclosure in the Age of AI, with Sean Cao, Wei Jiang and Baozhong Yang, Revise and Resubmit, Review of Financial Studies
+How to Talk When a Machine is Listening?
+Corporate Disclosure in the Age of AI, with Sean Cao, Wei Jiang and Baozhong Yang, accepted, Review of Financial Studies

 Columbia Law School Blue Sky Blog, September 29, 2021, Copycat Skills and Disclosure Costs

-NBER Digest, December 2020, Corporate Reporting in the Era of Artificial Intelligence by Dylan Parry
+NBER Digest (Lead Article), December 2020, Corporate Reporting in the Era of Artificial Intelligence by Dylan Parry

 Financial Times, December 5, 2020, Robo-Surveillance Shifts Tone of CEO Earnings Calls by Robin Wigglesworth